autoatml/autoplex/docs/user/rss/flow/input/input.md

 ### Disclaimer

-The **CASTEP parameter settings must be carefully adjusted by the user** according to the specific system under study.
+Please note that the CASTEP interface in `autoplex` is still undergoing testing and refinement.
+Hence, the **CASTEP parameter settings must be carefully adjusted by the user** according to the specific system under study.
 Using the default parameters provided by `autoplex` may **not guarantee convergence or reliable results**, as the optimal settings — such as **mixing scheme**, **cutoff energy**, **k-point mesh**, and **smearing method** — can vary significantly depending on the material and calculation type.
 Users are strongly advised to validate, test, and tune these parameters for their specific system before performing large-scale or production-level calculations.

 ```python
 from autoplex.settings import RssConfig